mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ### Update logic

-Now, if the eggs description changes, we want the single view to update.
+Now, if the eggs description changes, we want the Single View to update.
-When the single view creator is notified of the change, it will be provided the `USER_ID` of the user that needs changes, in this case `1`.
+When the Single View Creator is notified of the change, it will be provided the `USER_ID` of the user that needs changes, in this case `1`.
 With that data, it will resolve the `pr_registry` dependency and map all the relative fields.
 After that, it will need to resolve the `ALLERGENS` dependency.
-To do that, it will read the `joinDependency`, and it being `pr_allergens_registry` will look at the `on` property of the dependency named `pr_allergens_registry`, which is `reg_to_aller_reg`.
+To do that, it will read the `joinDependency`, and it being `pr_allergens_registry` it will look at the `on` property of the dependency named `pr_allergens_registry`, which is `reg_to_aller_reg`.
-It will then get all the `allergens_registry` entries matching the condition (which is the one with `ID_USER` equal to `1`, the id of the single view to update).
+It will then get all the `allergens_registry` entries matching the condition (which is the one with `ID_USER` equal to `1`, the id of the Single View to update).
 At this point, we have two documents: eggs, and fish.
-For each of those documents, the mapping will be applied, and the resulting single view will have its `allergens` field mapped to an array containing those two values.
+For each of those documents, the mapping will be applied, and the resulting Single View will have its `allergens` field mapped to an array containing those two values.

 ## Read from multiple database server

-In order to read data from multiple database you need to leverage on custom function from the mapping configuration.
+In order to read data from multiple databases you need to leverage on custom function from the mapping configuration.
-First of all you need to create a configMap and we suggest to create at least two files: one for the database connection and the others for the custom functions.
+First of all you need to create a config map and we suggest to create at least two files: one for the database connection and the others for custom functions.

 The connection file could be like the following: